The most vital tool for any business is a machine to process sales.

 Seamless Inventory Management

-There’s nothing more frustrating for a customer than driving all the way to a store in order to purchase a product only to find out it’s out of stock.
+There’s nothing more frustrating for a customer than driving to a store only to find a product out of stock.
 With a normal cash register, it’s impossible to track your inventory and know when it’s time to reorder.

 POS systems not only process transactions, they allow for inventory management, even across multiple locations.